kanzwataru/UnityQuillFBXAnim/README.md

 # Supported Unity Versions

-This was original made for Unity 2019, but still confirmed working with Unity 6!
+This was original made for Unity 2019, but still confirmed working with Unity 6 (in 2026)!

 ###### Example art by Nick Ladd